KZDKM/Hyprspace/README.md

 A plugin for Hyprland that implements a workspace overview feature similar to that of KDE Plasma, GNOME and macOS, aimed to provide a efficient way of workspace and window management.

+- Supports Hyprland release `>= 0.39`.
+All supported release versions will be pinned.
+New features might not be backported.
+Please report build issues on any supported release version.

 > Dont like this?
 Checkout [hyprexpo](https://github.com/hyprwm/hyprland-plugins/tree/main/hyprexpo) from the official plugin repo that provides a grid style overview!